nico-Zero/nvim/README.md

 7.  g,c,A         n         ->  Adds Comment to end of the line (Comment)
 ```

-It is also combinable with vim/nvim notions.

 For detailed Docs - [Comment](https://github.com/numToStr/Comment.nvim)

 #### 17. Scroll-bar
-This plugin provides us a scrollbar functionality in vim/nvim which also
-tells us about errors and git blames.
+Scrollbar functionality in vim/nvim which also shows errors and git blames.

 For detailed Docs - [Scroll-Bar](https://github.com/petertriho/nvim-scrollbar)

 #### 18. Surround
-This a really powerful plugin which provides us the power of adding symbols
-around texts.
+Really powerful plugin with which, Can put any symbol or html-tag around words, sentences, or lines etc.

-There is too much going on this plugin in, so go and read Docs [Surround](https://github.com/kylechui/nvim-surround)
+There is too much going on this plugin in, so go and read Docs - [Surround](https://github.com/kylechui/nvim-surround)

 #### 19. Nvim-ts-AutoTag
-This plugin provides us functionality of autoclose and autoedit html tags.
+Functionality of autoclose and autoedit html tags.

 For detailed Docs - [Nvim-ts-AutoTag](https://github.com/windwp/nvim-ts-autotag)

 #### 20. Trouble
-This plugin provides the functionality of a error/warning window.
+Functionality of a window which have the list of all the errors/warnings in the current file.
 It is highly configurable.

 ```bash
 # This are my Trouble shortcuts in my config.
 # , reprasents sequance and - reprasents together.